Rhino Times

 The Rhino Times is a conservative news and opinion website covering Guilford County, North Carolina.

+History

+John Hammer founded the website.
+In the mid-80s, Hammer worked the door of a bar in Greensboro called The Rhinoceros Club.
+One day the owner asked him to create a newsletter.
+One side would advertise bands coming to the bar, while Hammer could put whatever he wanted on the other side.
+Hammer produced the newsletter until 1986.

-It was originally founded in 1991 as The Rhinoceros Times.
+Hammer founded the print newspaper The Rhinoceros Times in 1991.
 Another print edition was founded in Charlotte, North Carolina in 2002 and discontinued in 2008.

 The primary newspaper went into hundreds of thousands dollars of debt and ceased publication in 2013, but it was bought by local real estate developer Roy Carroll and reopened later that year.
-It ceased publication again in 2018, and today is an online-only newspaper.
+It ceased print publication again in 2018 and became an online-only newspaper.
+In June 2024, Hammer retired and Carroll sold the website to longtime editor/writer Scott Yost.

 Features

 The newspaper features editorial columns by Greensboro-based science fiction and fantasy author Orson Scott Card and local investigative reporting by New York Times best-selling author Jerry Bledsoe.

 The back page of the paper features a regular commentary article by editor John Hammer, "Under the Hammer".
 In the feature, Hammer is highly critical of President Barack Obama, referring almost exclusively to him as either "Barack Hussein Obama" or by his last name.
 Hammer also promotes conspiratorial and fringe theories that Obama is a "secret Muslim" and was not born in the United States.